 |11.
 Regulation of 4R:3R Tau Ratio by miR-132||Alzheimer|

 In a healthy adult human brain, the levels of 4-repeat (4R) and 3-repeat (3R) Tau proteins are approximately equal.
 The previous chapter has explained how elevation in the total Tau level or 4R:3R Tau ratio may result in hyperexcitability, which is an early sign of Alzheimer's disease (AD).
-This chapter will discuss how the 4R:3R Tau ratio is normally regulated and why AD begins in the entorhinal cortex.
+This chapter will discuss how the 4R:3R Tau ratio is normally regulated.

 miR-132 is Implicated in Neurodegeneration